OscarStemmelin/Turnaround-Flight-Matching-Edinburgh-Airport/README.md

+### Due to the confidentiality of the project, we are unable to share the source code or the underlying data.
+However, we have prepared a detailed outline describing the methodology we followed and the overall structure of our implementation.

 # Flight Turnaround Matching — Machine Learning & Optimization

 This project aims to **automatically identify the correct departure flight corresponding to the true turnaround of an arrival flight**, using a combination of: